platformsh/platformsh-docs/docs/src/tutorials/restrict-service-access.md

 Platform.sh allows you to restrict access to a service.

-In this tutorial, you will grant your Data team a `read-only` access to your production database.
+In this tutorial, learn how to grant your Data team `read-only` access to your production database.

 ## Before you start

 You need:

-- A project with a database service.
+- A project with a database service
-- A `viewer` user on your project.
+- A `viewer` user on your project

 ## 1. Add a read-only endpoint to your database service

-Edit your `.platform/services.yaml` file and add new endpoints:
+Edit your `.platform/services.yaml` file and [add the following endpoints](../add-services/mysql/_index.md#define-permissions):

-* `website` with `admin` access to the `main` database
+- `website` with `admin` access to the `main` database
-* `reporting` with read-only `ro` access to the `main` database
+- `reporting` with read-only `ro` access to the `main` database

 ```yaml {location=".platform/services.yaml"}
 maindb: